jeffreylyg/jeffreylyg.github.io/source/about/index.markdown

 ---

 ##This is me
+* Developer living in Beijing.
+* Likes coding, hacking devices, travelling, movies, music, sports.
+* Programs mainly in Java and Objective-C.
-Keen to mobile development, Obsessed with mobile design and user experience.
+* Keen to mobile development, Obsessed with mobile design and user experience.